KumoCorp/kumomta/docs/userguide/configuration/sendingips.md

 their own IPs addresses in order to isolate reputation and enable larger sending volumes than would be possible on a single IP address.

+KumoMTA has the concept of pools of IPs.
+A given scheduled queue can be associated with a pool and it will then use *Weighted Round Robin* (WRR) to distribute sends from that scheduled queue across the IPs contained within its associated pool.
+When a scheduled queue is idle for approximately 10 minutes, it will idle out and the round robin state will be reset for the next send.

+!!! info
+    The *Weighted Round Robin* implementation in kumomta is considered to be **probabilistic**, achieving the configured distribution only when the rate of sending is sufficiently high (at least 1 message to a given site every few minutes), and is scoped per-*scheduled*-queue.
+There is no whole-machine nor whole-cluster coordination in the round robin implementation as those techniques introduce bottlenecks that limit scalability and are unnecessary at the kinds of volumes where it is important to implement distribution across sending IPs.

 ## Using the sources.lua Policy Helper

 While the process for creating Egress Sources and Pools is defined below, most